ongov/ontario-design-system/packages/ontario-design-system-component-library-react/README.md

 ### Next.js usage

+The recommended path for most Next.js apps is to import the precompiled `theme.css` (see step 2 above) — no Sass configuration is required for this path, including with Turbopack.

+The steps below (particularly the `pkg:` Sass resolution config) are only needed if you're compiling the Sass entry point yourself, for example to override `$asset-base-path`.

 When using this package with Next.js App Router, three additional steps are recommended:

-1. Configure Next.js for SSR and Sass `pkg:` support
+1. Configure Next.js for SSR and Sass `pkg:` support (only needed if compiling Sass yourself)

    Create or update `next.config.mjs` to include the following: